normen/vim-macos-scripts/README.md

 ```
 - Set "Input as stdin"
 - Add a "Stop and return script value"
+- In the Settings of the Shortcut:
+  - Set available in "Services"
+  - Add a keyboard shortcut if wanted

 #### open-file-in-vim
+- Add a new Shortcut
 - Add a Script action
 - Set the script:
 ```